manuelvillar/sequelize-auto-migrations-ng/README.md

-# sequelize-auto-migrations
+# sequelize-auto-migrations-ng
-Migration generator &amp;&amp; runner for sequelize
+Migration generator for sequelize.
+This is a fork from https://github.com/flexxnn/sequelize-auto-migrations

-This package provide two tools:
+This package provides one tool:
 * `makemigration` - tool for create new migrations
-* `runmigration` - tool for apply created by first tool migrations

 ## Install
+Until there is a proper npm release, you can use
-`npm install sequelize-auto-migrations`
+`npm install manuelvillar/sequelize-auto-migrations-ng`

 ## Usage
 * Init sequelize, with sequelize-cli, using `sequelize init`